Vehicles have become safer with each new model and feature introduced, but

 Current safety tests need to be improved

-Peters said that “The current federal vehicle safety tests are simply outdated and need to be modernized,” according to Radio Results Network.
+Peters said that "The current federal vehicle safety tests are simply outdated and need to be modernized," according to

 The National Highway Traffic Safety Administration (NHTSA) is a federal agency that rates vehicle safety based on a 5-star scale.
 This safety rating program uses things like dummies and internal sensors to measure potential impact during crashes while driving different vehicles.

 The data is used to determine if a vehicle meets minimum safety requirements and is allowed to continue production.
 However, NHTSA does not place women in the driver’s seat for many crash tests.
 In 2018, 61% of women killed in a car crash were in the driver’s seat.

 What safety features should you look for in a vehicle?